Sheldon-01.jpg

 Community Benefits

-The energy transition will only succeed if it works for local communities and economies.
-That’s why we’re committed to Clinton County for the long term.
+Our projects only succeed if they work for local communities and economies.
+We are committed to being a trusted, long-term partner.
 The Bull Run Wind Energy Center will help create family-sustaining jobs and local economic investment.

 $93M+